martialboniou/dotfiles/README.md

 ### Previous version (obsolete)

-All scripts in `.emacs.d/2013-scripts` are currently tested on Emacs 24.3.
+All scripts in `.emacs.d/2013-scripts` are dead and tested on Emacs 24.3 only.
 You can access to this archive from this
 [revision](https://github.com/martialboniou/dotfiles/tree/db66a2a41cd4fc950a378088de126f5ffef67a19).